Schwegg/Eorzean-Questbook-Database/README.md

 # Eorzean-Questbook-Database
- Repo for the Eorzean Questbook Database
+A WIP repo for the Eorzean Questbook Database